 Specific treatment for excessive hairiness will be discussed with you by your healthcare provider based on:

 Your tolerance for specific medicines, procedures, and therapies

 Expectation for the course of the condition

 Removing the hair by shaving, plucking, waxing, depilatories, electrolysis, bleaching, or laser surgery

 Eflornithine is a prescription cream specifically used to slow down the growth of facial hair.
-It starts to work as soon as four to eight weeks after treatment is begun.
-The drug's possible side effects include skin irritation, a stinging sensation, and rash.
+It starts to work as soon as 4 to 8 weeks after treatment is begun.
+The medicine's possible side effects include skin irritation, a stinging sensation, and rash.